stjns/minesweeper/README.md

 TODO
 - better win/lose actions
-- convenience feature to mark multiple flags at once
 - actual styling
 - ability to generate a "no guess" version
 - enforcement/error handling for width/height/mines